bowmnath/cis-351-f22/activities/week-02-binary-adder.md

 unsigned or two's complement signed?
 Explain.

+5. What is the decimal equivalent of the *signed* binary number `1101_2`?

-5. Assume you have built an adder that computes the sum of two unsigned 16-bit binary numbers.
+6. Assume you have built an adder that computes the sum of two unsigned 16-bit binary numbers.
 How would you modify your adder to produce the sum of two signed 16-bit binary numbers.

-6. What is the decimal equivalent of the *signed* binary number `1101_2`?
+(Hint: this is a trick question, and it does not require you to know how to build a 16-bit adder yet.
+*Why* is it a trick question?)

+7. Consider 4-bit unsigned numbers and 4-bit two's complement numbers.
+For both numbering systems,
-7. Given your previous answer, for each system, provide an example of two binary numbers that result in overflow when added.
+provide an example of two binary numbers that result in overflow when added.

 8. Consider the following operation: `1101_2 + 0111_2`.